forestdb/forestdb.org/models/PLU-2019-projects.md

 word (either the color or the shape) to describe an object with blue/green color and square/circle shape.

-In my model, there are two statement ("accept" and "refuse") to state the attitude of the speaker.
-The speaker have two choice of utterance: "thanks" and "no thanks" to express their statement.
+In my model, there are two statements ("accept" and "refuse") to state the attitude of the speaker.
+The speaker has two choices of utterance: "thanks" and "no thanks" to express their statement.
 I considered some complex language situations that people use "thanks" or "no thanks" to express the meaning opposite to its common meaning.
 For example, people may use very ambiguous words to express their appreciation, but with indirect refusal.
 In this case, the word "thanks" for the speaker would be refusal meaning.
-Therefore, in the meaning function, "thanks" strongly suggests acceptance, but there is possibility that it also means refusal.
-The similar condition also happens on "no thanks" utterance.
+Therefore, in the meaning function, "thanks" strongly suggests acceptance, but there is a possibility that it also means refusal.
+The similar condition also happens on the "no thanks" utterance.
 Therefore, "no thanks" strongly suggests refusal, but the possibility to express acceptance will also be considered.

-The Basic RSA model shows below
+The Basic RSA model is shown below

 ~~~~
 //state